maninder007/Lean-mean-Drupal-installer-stack/work_in_progress/readme.md

-Markdown# Feezix – Drupal 11 Multi-Environment Stack
+# Feezix – Drupal 11 Multi-Environment Stack

 Modern, secure, Docker-based Drupal 11 deployment for **development**, **staging**, and **production** on a single Ubuntu 24.04 LTS VPS.